Make a foolproof Slow Cooker Crème Brûlée! Low & slow heat is ideal for baking custard gently. Add a crunchy sugar crust for a winning treat!

 You can use your oven's broiler if you don't have a chef's torch handy, but really, what's the fun in that?

 Seriously, the broiler can melt the sugar, but it might not come out as golden.
-Also, it could take upwards of 5 to 8 minutes (instead of about 15 seconds with the torch).
+Place the sugared custards under a broiler about 2- to 3-inches from the heating element.
+Depending on your broiler, it can take about 5 to 8 minutes for the sugar to bubble so keep a close eye on them.

 [Disclaimer: I do not advocate playing with a chef's torch!
 It's not a toy and can cause serious burns to yourself, to others, or to your dwelling if not used in the proper manner.
 Please take care!]